check-spelling/check-spelling-docs/Feature:-Configurable-word-characters.md

 ## Related

-Right now, characters that fall outside the recognized set are effectively blanked (replaced with spaces).
+Right now, characters that fall outside the recognized set are effectively blanked (replaced with a non-word character, currently `=`).
 I might switch to only parsing characters that match the regex.
 That'd save me a pass.